For maintainers

 If consultants need to make changes that require Admin privileges, instead, ask the consultants for instructions to make the changes yourself.

-6. If using the stefanzweifel/git-auto-commit-action action in the lint.yml workflow, like in the Django Cookiecutter template:
+6. If using the stefanzweifel/git-auto-commit-action action in the lint.yml workflow, like in the Django Cookiecutter template to auto-fix requirements files:

 1. Add the new repositories to the Robots team